Advertiser Disclosure

 Mileage Upgrade Awards

 Use your miles to upgrade American-marketed and operated flights worldwide.
-Depending on the destination you’re traveling to, you can use a combination of miles and a cash co-pay to secure an upgrade to the next higher cabin.
-For example, a domestic itinerary within the continental U.S. would require 15,000 miles and $75.
+Depending on the destination, you can use a combination of miles and a cash co-pay to secure an upgrade to the next higher cabin.
+For example, a domestic itinerary within the continental U.S. would require 15,000 miles and $75 to upgrade.

 How To Find Out if Upgrade Space Is Available